Chaitali786/DevjsFolio/README.md

 # Personal Portfolio | Fullstack Developer

 A modern, responsive, and high-performance portfolio website showcasing my skills, experience, and GitHub projects.
-Built with a focus on **Glassmorphism design** and **95%+ Lighthouse optimization**.
+With a focus on  **95%+ Lighthouse optimization**.

 ## Live Demo